-- proc reg - In the descriptive statistics produced by the simple option, one of the "variables" is INTERCEP; it's our friend $X_0 = 1$.
+- proc reg - In the descriptive statistics produced by the simple option, one of the "variables" is INTERCEP; it's our friend $X_0 = 1$ .
 The SAS programmers (or the statisticians directing them) are really thinking of this as an independent variable. - The Type I (sequential) sum of squares starts with INTERCEP, and a really big number for the explained sum of squares.
 Well, think of a reduced model that does not even have an intercept - that is, one in which there are not only no independent variables, but the population mean is zero.
-Then add an intercept, so the full model is $E[Y] = \beta_0$.
-The least squares estimate of β_0 is \overline{Y} , so the improvement in explained sum of squares is $\sum{i=1}^{n} (Y_i - \overline{Y})^2 = SSTO$.
+Then add an intercept, so the full model is $E[Y] = \beta_0$ .
+The least squares estimate of $\beta_0$ is $\overline{Y}$ , so the improvement in explained sum of squares is $\sum{i=1}^{n} (Y_i - \overline{Y})^2 =$ SSTO.
 That's the first line.
 It makes sense, in a twisted way. - Then we have the custom tests, which reproduce the default tests, in order.
-See how useful the names of the custom tests can be?

-- proc iml: Everything works as advertised. $F = t^2$ except for rounding error, and a is exactly what we got as the answer to Sample Question 5.6.12. - proc glm - After an overall test, we get tests labelled Type I SS and Type III SS.
+See how useful the names of the custom tests can be? - proc iml: Everything works as advertised. $F = t^2$ except for rounding error, and a is exactly what we got as the answer to Sample Question 3.5.12. - proc glm - After an overall test, we get tests labelled Type I SS and Type III SS.
 As mentioned earlier, Type One sums of squares are sequential.
 Each variable is added in turn to the model, in the order specified by the model statement.
-Each one is tested controlling for the ones that precede it except that the denominator of the F ratio is MSE from the model including all the independent variables. - When independent variables are correlated with each other and with the dependent variable, some of the variation in the dependent variable is being explained by the variation shared by the correlated independent variables.
+Each one is tested controlling for the ones that precede it.

+- When independent variables are correlated with each other and with the dependent variable, some of the variation in the dependent variable is being explained by the variation shared by the correlated independent variables.
 Which one should get credit?
 If you use sequential sums of squares, the variable named first by you gets all the credit.
 And your conclusions can change radically as a result of the order in which you name the independent variables.
 This may be okay, if you have strong reasons for testing A controlling for B and not the other way around.